“When in Paris, the only reason not to stay at the Ritz is if you can’t afford it.” - Ernest Hemingway

 I was at this iconic hotel in October to attend a culinary workshop at the École Ritz Escoffier.
 The registration package I received included instructions to enter the school through the service entrance off Rue Cambon.
 Really?
 The service entrance?
 I felt like a scullery maid as the receptionist ushered me down a deep stairway into the kitchens of one of the world’s most luxurious hotels, but my mild indignation was quickly forgotten as I spent the next four hours immersed in the wonders of haute cuisine.
 After class, I asked my translator, Sophie, if she could show me how to get to the Hemingway Bar without having to go back out on the street.
 (Truth be told, I just wanted an excuse to look around.)
 Sophie escorted me only as far as the elevator since students and employees of the school are not allowed to enter the public areas of the hotel.

 I stepped out of the elevator and into the Hall of Temptations.
 The Ritz consists of two buildings – the original on Place Vendome and another on Rue Cambon.
 The Hall of Temptations is a very long corridor that links the two.
 Royal blue carpet with a buttery yellow floral pattern runs the length of the hall while glass display cases flank both sides.
 Behind the glass is a wildly eclectic mix of the most luxurious and unusual items that Paris has to offer.
 Need a new tiara?
 A new gem-encrusted walking stick?
 Maybe a crocodile handbag or a pair of alligator shoes?
 Cartier diamonds?
 Couture from Dior or Chanel?
 An exotic hookah pipe or maybe an absinthe fountain?
 Well, you’ve come to the right place.
 But you won’t find any price tags in the Hall of Temptations, presumably because if you have to ask, you can’t afford it.
-I wish I had a photo to share with you but I didn’t want to do anything to draw attention to myself.
-I was afraid they would peg me as a looky-loo and toss me out on the street.

 It seems like there are almost as many luxury food shops in Paris as there are luxury hotels.
 Some of the most famous gourmet stores specialize in just a single delicacy like caviar, or lobster, or macarons.